Harinib1708/BI-Marketing-Insights-for-CodeX/README.md

 ## Result & Insights
 ## Demographic Insights

-1.Out of 10,000 respondents, 60% are male, showing a strong male preference for energy drinks.
+1. Out of 10,000 respondents, 60% are male, showing a strong male preference for energy drinks.

-2.The popularity is highest among the 15-30 age group, making up 70% of respondents.
+2. The popularity is highest among the 15-30 age group, making up 70% of respondents.

-3.Online ads are the most effective way to reach this young demographic.
+3. Online ads are the most effective way to reach this young demographic.

 ## Consumer Preference
 1. Caffeine is the top expected ingredient in energy drinks, with compact cans and innovative bottles in high demand, and Cola Coka leading the market.